amnestywebsite/amnesty-death-penalty/README.md

 status | RETENTIONIST

 ### Languages
 The languages come from a language file (/lang/dictionary.json) which includes the translations for all the terms in the application.
 This approach keeps the data clean and avoids duplication.

-Supported languages are ['ar', 'en', 'es', 'fr'];
+To set the language add the language code in a variable in the embed url.
+Supported languages are ['ar', 'en', 'es', 'fr'].
+If it is not recognised, it will default to English.

+To set the application to Arabic, for example, add `?lang=ar` to the end of the url.

 ## Pym.js
 Pym.js is a way to embed an iframe whose aspect ratio changes at different screen widths.